kennolot/CTF-pi/6.outdated_software/ctfpi6_1/README.md

 ### Objective

-Run within this directory on Raspi: `docker compose up --build -d` (Using remote shell)
+Run within this directory on Raspi: `docker compose up -d` (Using remote shell)

 `hostname -I` to find out which IP the service is running on and visit it in your browser.
 Your main computer or even a phone can access this, as long as they are within the same network as Raspberry Pi.